charlax/python-education/python-antipatterns.md

 def main():
-    raise NotAToasterException('This is not a toaster')
+    raise NotAToasterException("This is not a toaster")
 ```

 Most tools expect this, most importantly